Sourdough Banana Bread

 5. Transfer the batter to the prepared loaf pan, smoothing the top.
 Let it rest at room temperature for 10 minutes.

-6. Bake the bread for 45 minutes, then gently lay a piece of aluminum foil across the top to prevent over-browning.
+6. Bake the Sourdough Banana Bread for 45 minutes, then tent the loaf with a piece of aluminum foil to prevent the top from becoming too dark.

 7. Bake for an additional 25 minutes (20 minutes if you're baking in a tea loaf pan).
 Remove the bread from the oven; a long toothpick or thin paring knife inserted into the center should come out clean, with a few wet crumbs clinging to it.
 The tester shouldn't show any sign of uncooked batter.
 If it does, bake the bread an additional 5 minutes, or until it tests done.